Error establishing a database connection

 Never use localhost for your hostname.
 You must only use the hostname set up in your DreamHost panel.

-The database server is unavailable
+Make sure the database server is available

 It's possible your MySQL server is not responding due to networking issues.
 If you see an error when attempting to connect to phpMyAdmin, contact support for further assistance.